A cupola furnace is a vertical cylindrical furnace used for melting cast iron in huge quantities.

-Melting furnaces used in the foundry industry are of many diverse configuration The selection of the melting unit is one of the most important decisions foundries must make with due consideration to several important factors including:
+Melting furnaces used in the foundry industry are of many diverse configurations.
+The selection of the melting unit is one of the most important decisions foundries must make with due consideration to several important factors, including:

 · The temperature required to melt the alloy

 · The melting rate and quantity of molten metal required

 Several types of furnaces are most commonly used in foundries:

 · Crucible furnaces

 · Electric-arc furnaces

 Selection of the most appropriate furnace type depends on factors such as the casting alloy; its melting and pouring temperatures; capacity requirements of the furnace; costs of investment, operation, and maintenance; and environmental pollution considerations.

 A cupola is a vertical cylindrical furnace equipped with a tapping spout neat it’s base.
 Cupolas are used only for melting cast irons, and although other furnaces are also used the largest tonnage of cast iron is melted in cupolas.